IG-RL: Inductive Graph Reinforcement Learning for Massive-Scale Traffic Signal Control: Conclusion

 \paragraph{Future work}

 IG-RL opens a path for the following future works: 1) The flexibility of GCNs could be key to the optimization of multi-modal transportation.
 We represent vehicles as nodes in IG-RL-V and we could experiment with pedestrian nodes, cyclist nodes, and many more, to ensure that traffic signal control accounts for all road-users instead of prioritizing cars.
-2) In this work, the reward function used for every MDP focuses on local queues (see Equation~\ref{equation:reward}).
+2) In this work, the reward function used for every MDP focuses on local queues (Equation~\ref{equation:reward}).
 In such a setting, coordination between MDPs is limited, and a shallow GCN is able to perform well since local information is sufficient.
-Evaluating whether the use additional coordination mechanisms can further improve global performance could be an interesting avenue for future work.
+Evaluating whether the use of additional coordination mechanisms can further improve global performance could be an interesting avenue for future work.
 One way of addressing coordination, in the context of more global reward functions, would be to perform message passing on longer network distances by adding more layers to the GCN, or by adding recurrent mechanisms to it as done in~\cite{zhang2018gaan}.
+3) The present work assumes data availability but some events (e.g. sensor failures) could generate various types of missing data.
+Evaluating IG-RL's robustness under several missing data mechanisms may constitute the object of future studies.